aregus/Example/README.md

 1.	create path heap
 2.	succAvail <- true
 3.	create first entry in heap
-    a.	get first entry from NetworkTable
+    ..a.	get first entry from NetworkTable
-    b.	get cost of first entry
+    ..b.	get cost of first entry
-    c.	get label of first entry
+    ..c.	get label of first entry
-    d.	insert cost and first label into path heap
+    ..d.	insert cost and first label into path heap
 4.	repeat while succAvail is true
     a.	succAvail <- false
     b.	create a temp heap